cockroachdb/docs/cockroachcloud/authorization.md

 ### Which roles grant the ability to add, remove, and manage members in in a {{ site.data.products.db }} organization?

-Users with the Org Admin (legacy) role are allowed to manage users and roles at both the organization and the cluster levels.
-Users with the Cluster Admin role are only allowed to manage role assignments at the cluster level.
+Users with the Org Admin (legacy) role are allowed to manage users and roles at both the organization and the cluster scopes.
+Users with the Cluster Admin role are only allowed to manage role assignments at the cluster scope.

 ### What is the Cluster Creator role useful for when there’s a Cluster Admin role as well?